deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 At the beginning of a ``<FeatureTypeMapping>``, the current table context is the one specified by the ``table`` attribute.
 In the following example snippet, this would be table ``ad_address``.

-.. topic:: SQL FeatureStore: Initial table context
+.. topic:: SQL feature store: Initial table context

    .. literalinclude:: xml/sqlfeaturestore_tablecontext.xml
       :language: xml

 Note that all mapped columns stem from table ``ad_address``.
 This is fine, as each feature can only have a single ``gml:identifier`` property.
 However, when mapping a property that may occur any number of times, we will have to access the values for this property in a separate table.

-.. topic:: SQL FeatureStore: Changing the table context
+.. topic:: SQL feature store: Changing the table context

    .. literalinclude:: xml/sqlfeaturestore_join1.xml
       :language: xml